 He urges audiences to consider carefully how to spend the “tiny amount of time we each have on this planet.”
 Saunders is also a powerful advocate for the natural world.
 He's seen first-hand the effects of climate change, and his expeditions are raising awareness for sustainable solutions.

 Being the youngest person to ski solo to the North Pole did not satiate Saunders' urge to explore and push the boundaries.
-In 2008, he attempted to break the speed record for a solo walk to the North Pole; however, his journey was ended abruptly both in 2008 and again in 2010 due to equipment failure.
-This trek is planned to resume once again in the spring of 2011, a 478-mile expedition from Ward Hunt Island, Canada to the North Pole.
-Also in his adventure cue is SOUTH, an unprecedented trek across Antarctica and back.
-At 1,800 miles, it will be the longest unsupported polar journey of all time (think 69 back-to-back marathons).
+In 2008, he attempted to break the speed record for a solo walk to the North Pole; however, his journey was ended abruptly both then and again in 2010 due to equipment failure.
+From October 2013 to February 2014, he led a two-man team to retrace Captain Scott’s ill-fated 1,800-mile expedition to the South Pole on foot.

 "Humbly framed as the ambitious undertakings of an ardent athlete, [Ben's treks offer] visceral first-hand accounts of just how much things are changing in the Arctic -- the 'barometer of global climate change.'" — Worldchanging.com

 Ben Saunders’ TED talks

 Our passions are what drive us through our lives and our work.
 What unexpected places can they take us?
 In this session, seven speakers show the incredible range of answers.
 Below, the speakers who appeared in this session.
 Click on a speaker’s name to read a full recap of their talk.
 Mellody Hobson advocates for financial […]Continue reading

 TED2014 newsmakers: Ben Saunders ends Antarctic trek, Jehane Noujaim releases documentary on Netflix